Table of Contents

 Tailor your application by using CV buzzwords and phrases from the job advert and mention how you have these skills.
 Doing so not only demonstrates your suitability for the warehouse operative role but also shows your genuine interest in that specific position.

-2. Describe your warehouse job experience with hard numbers and examples
+2. Describe your work experience with hard numbers and examples

 Employers look for applicants who can make a positive impact at their warehouses, so use hard numbers and specific examples to clearly show your experience and achievements on your CV.